kuzzleio/documentation-old/src/sdk-reference/kuzzle/create-my-credentials.md

 // $result = [username => 'foo', kuid => '<kuid>']
 ```

-Create the current user's credentials for the specified <strategy>.
+Create the current user's credentials for the specified strategy.
 The credentials required will depend on the authentication plugin and strategy.

 ---